TheNoobInventor/lego-ev3-segway/README.md

 #### Beacon mode for tether control with beacon

-Recall that in the beacon mode, the segway follows the infrared beacon by rotating (if the angle between them is greater than 10 degrees), and translating towards the beacon (when the angle is less than 10 degrees) and stops when the segway gets close to the beacon.
+Recall that in the beacon mode, the segway follows the infrared beacon by rotating (if the angle between them is greater than `10` degrees), translating towards the beacon (when the angle is less than `10` degrees) and stops when the segway gets close to the beacon.

-To enable tether control of the segway, the beacon has to be turned on, set to channel 1 (as shown below) and within range of the infrared sensor.
+To enable tether control of the segway, the beacon has to be turned on, set to channel `1` (as shown below) and within range of the infrared sensor.

 <p align='center'>
   <img src=docs/images/beacon.jpeg width=400>